reza-mirjahanian/awesome-blockchain/Solana/Course B/How it works/readme.md

 * On Solana, “failed transactions” still consume fees and execute successfully at the runtime level but end with a logical failure.
 * Over 80% of these are due to **error code 0x1771** (exceeded slippage).
-* 95% of such transactions are sent by just 0.1% of active addresses, mostly automated arbitrage bots.
+* 95% of such transactions are sent by just 0.1% of active addresses, mostly automated **arbitrage bots**.